CankatCS/CankatCS/README.md

 <h2 align="left">Hi 👋!
-My name is Cankat.
+I am Cankat.
 I'm a Back-End developer and I also work in the fields of Game development and Artificial Intelligence</h2>

 ###